markgw/uh-nlp2021/docs/week1/index.md

 ### Whitespace

 Python uses *significant whitespace*.
-In other words, the indentations rules of Java, which are merely a convention, are actually enforced in Python.
+In other words, the indentation rules of Java, which are merely a convention, are actually enforced in Python.
 Where as you are technically allowed to write the following piece of Java
 ```java
 for(int i : someList) {
 System.out.println(i);